ericfell/rfbzero/joss-paper/paper.md

 `rfbzero.py` is a Python package for zero-dimensional simulation of electrochemical cycling of redox flow batteries.
 This package currently includes the following modules for initial cell setup and electrolyte description, cycling protocol selection, and optional inputs for various capacity degradation mechanisms and active species crossover:

-- _redox flow cell setup_: easy configuration of flow cell and electrolyte parameters
+- _redox flow cell setup_: easy configuration of flow cell and electrolyte parameters.
-- _cycling protocol_: quickly define the desired electrochemical cycling protocol
+- _cycling protocol_: quickly define the desired electrochemical cycling protocol.
-- _capacity fade mechanisms_: include optional electrolyte degradation mechanisms
+- _capacity fade mechanisms_: include optional electrolyte degradation mechanisms.
-- _crossover_: include optional crossover mechanisms inherent to the electrolytes and cell
+- _crossover_: include optional crossover mechanisms inherent to the electrolytes and cell.

 # Background
 Redox flow batteries (RFBs) are seen as a promising long-duration energy storage technology for grid-scale applications.
 Zero-dimensional models have previously been developed to understand the electrochemical cycling behaviour of vanadium-based electrolytes in RFBs [@2018_Konig_JPOWERSOURCE; @2018_Murthy_JES; @2018_Pugach_APPENERG; @2019_Lee_JECHEMENERGCONVSTOR], where the dominant capacity fade mechanism involves crossover of active species between negolyte (negative electrolyte) and posolyte (positive electrolyte) reservoirs.
 The development of next-generation electrolyte chemistries, such as redox-active organic molecules (RAOMs) [@2020_Kwabi_CHEMREV], in the past decade requires new models that incorporate properties inherent to novel chemistries.
 It is often the case that RAOMs are sufficiently bulky so as not to experience appreciable membrane crossover in an RFB, yet, unlike vanadium-ion-based electrolytes, they can experience chemical degradation leading to capacity decay.
 Recent work [@2021_Modak_JES; @2022_Neyhouse_JES] has extended VRFB-based zero-dimensional models to now include the effect of chemical degradation of redox-active organics in RFBs.
 At each time step iteration in zero-dimensional models, the concentrations of reduced and oxidized redox-actives are updated via Coulomb counting and the open-circuit voltage (OCV) of the cell is then calculated from the Nernst equation.
 Species concentrations and cell current are then used to determine the ohmic, activation, and mass transport overpotentials.
 Summing OCV and overpotentials yields the cell voltage.
 The cell current for the next time step is then determined by the cell voltage, via the cycling protocol.
 The inclusion of degradation mechanisms in the zero-dimensional RFB model has already contributed to the understanding of self-discharge mechanisms in aqueous RFBs [@2023_Fell_JES].